 Frequently Asked Questions

-What COVID-19 precautions and safety measure will apply to in person clinics?
+What COVID-19 precautions and safety measures will apply to in-person clinics?

 What if my child isn't feeling well or is exposed to COVID-19?

 If a participant is not feeling well or is exposed to COVID-19 they should not attend their camp or clinic.
 Parents will receive a full refund if their child cannot attend a camp or clinic because they are sick or exposed to COVID-19.
 If a participant is diagnosed with COVID-19 during a camp, then the remainder of the camp will be canceled.
 Participants will receive a prorated refund for the portion of the camp that was not completed.

 What does my child need to bring to the clinic?